-The project will bring together expertise on the various strands of research on EU-China security cooperation in order to contribute to academic debates and to provide input for policy makers in Europe, China and elsewhere in the world, and to raise awareness among the public on EU-China relations.
+The project brings together expertise on the various strands of research on EU-China security cooperation in order to contribute to academic debates and to provide input for policy makers in Europe, China and elsewhere in the world, and to raise awareness among the public on EU-China relations.
 The project comprises a multidisciplinary group of scholars with significant expertise in their respective fields and with considerable experience in collaborative research.

 The added value of this research arises from the capacity of the research group to analyse various dimensions of the security cooperation between the EU and China, and to do so in a comparative, relational (inter-regional) and multidisciplinary fashion.